nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## 3. Features

-{Give detailed description of each feature}
+This section gives a detailed description of each feature.

 ### 3.1 Module Information